-Repurposing content for your health blog
+33 tips on repurposing content for your (health) blog

-When you purchase or create well-researched quality articles, blog posts, social media posts, etc., they should pay off and last a long time.
+When you purchase or create well-researched quality content like articles, blog posts, videos, podcast episodes, etc., they should pay off and last a long time.
 That’s where content repurposing comes in.

-Benefits of repurposing content
+Benefits of content repurposing

-When you reuse or recycle content you already have, you become even more “on brand” because you have more messaging that’s consistent with what you’ve already put out there.
+By repurposing content you already have, you become even more “on brand” because you have more messaging that’s consistent with what you’ve already put out there.

 You also save yourself tons of time from having to start every single new piece of content from scratch.